Top Heat Players to Watch vs. the Knicks - Eastern Conference Semifinals Game 3

 Heat's Last Game

-The Knicks defeated the Heat, 111-105, on Tuesday.
-Jalen Brunson poured in a team-high 30 points for the Knicks, and Caleb Martin had 22 for the Heat.
+The Knicks beat the Heat, 111-105, on Tuesday.
+Jalen Brunson scored a team-high 30 points for the Knicks, and Caleb Martin had 22 for the Heat.

 |Name